Wiretap Channels with Causal State Information: Strong Secrecy: Introduction

 In Section \ref{intro-ge-cs0}, we give the statement of the problem and the key result (Theorem \ref{teiri:main1}) for the WC with {\em causal} CSI available only at Alice along with comparison with the work of Chia and El Gamal \cite{chia-elgamal}.

 In Section \ref{intro-ge-cs1}, we give the detailed proof of Theorem \ref{teiri:main1} to establish lower bounds on the {\em strong} secrecy capacity.
-The main ingredients for the proof are Slepian-Wolf coding, Csisz\'ar-K\"orner's key construction, Gallager's maximum likelihood decoding, and Han-Verd\'u's resolvability argument, where in the process of these proofs we do {\em not} invoke the argument of typical sequences at all, which enables us to cope with alphabets that are not necessarily finite (as in Gaussian WCs).
-This provides the basis for dealing with the problems in the subsequent sections.
+The main ingredients for the proof are Slepian-Wolf coding, Csisz\'ar-K\"orner's key construction, Gallager's maximum likelihood decoding, and Han-Verd\'u's resolvability argument, where in the process of these proofs we do {\em not} invoke the argument of typical sequences at all, which enables us to cope with alphabets that are not necessarily finite (e.g., for Gaussian WCs).